 While grapes tolerate a fairly wide range of soil chemistry and conditions, there are a few things you can do to give your grapes the best soil possible:

 The best time to plant grapevines is in early spring.
 When choosing where to plant, it’s important to remember that roots will grow about 3-6 feet from the base.
-Therefore, a grapevine should be planted with a gap of 8 feet between it and any other plant
+Therefore, a grapevine should be planted with a gap of 8 feet between it and any other plant.

 When grapevines are young, proper watering is essential.
 Newly planted grapes need immediate watering to minimize transplant shock.
-Throughout the first growing season, new vines should be watered at least weekly in the absence of rainfall.
+Throughout the first growing season, vines should be watered at least weekly in the absence of rainfall.
 Water should be sufficient to wet the soil 6-10 inches beneath the surface (3-4 cups).